Local document toolkit · macOS & Windows

 No server involved

-AI DocPrep makes zero network calls during conversion.
+AI DocPrep makes no internet requests during conversion.
 No account, no sync, no telemetry.
 Turn off Wi‑Fi and run it on a plane; it behaves exactly the same.
 Your documents stay wherever they already live.

 Read the source